nkasvosve/SocialGraph/README.txt

 This is an extension point that could be used

-to make interaction feasible oer the network, and rather cheaply in
+to make interaction feasible over the network and rather cheaply in

 terms of effort.
 It would be necessary to make the model entities